 The Fraunhofer-Gesellschaft is launching a highly ambitious undertaking: the Fraunhofer Cluster of Excellence Advanced Photon Sources CAPS.
-The cluster aims to achieve international technological leadership in laser systems that reach maximum performance with ultrashort pulses (USP), as well as researching their potential applications, all in cooperation with Fraunhofer partners.
-The new systems are proposed to surpass all previous USP lasers by one order of magnitude in average laser power.
+The cluster aims to achieve international technological leadership in laser systems that reach maximum performance with ultrafast lasers, as well as researching their potential applications, all in cooperation with Fraunhofer partners.
+The new systems are proposed to surpass all previous ultrafast lasers by one order of magnitude in average laser power.
 At the same time, the partners are working on the required system technology as well as promising applications in industry and research.

-Currently thirteen partners form the consortium: beside Fraunhofer ILT and IOF, the Fraunhofer Institutes FEP, IAF, IIS, IKTS, IMWS, ISE, ISIT, ITWM, IWM, IWS and IZI are involved.
+Currently thirteen partners form the consortium: beside Fraunhofer ILT and IOF, the Fraunhofer Institutes IAF, IIS, IKTS, IMWS, ISE, ISIT, ITEM, ITWM, IWM, IWS and IZI are involved.
 The consortium aims at developing applications, investigating new processes and facilitating industrially relevant throughputs of well-known processes.
-Examples range from the micro-structuring and surface functionalization of solar cells, ultra-hard ceramics and battery components to the cutting of glass and lightweight materials.

-In a joint "Virtual Lab", the futureAM partners will develop demonstrator components that show the practical suitability and the potential of the technologies developed.
-They will digitally map real systems and processes and optimize them by means of simulation tools - enabling users, for example, to make better predictions, or to detect and eliminate errors more quickly.
+In a joint "Virtual Lab", the partners developed demonstrator components that show the practicality and potential of the new technologies.
+Real systems and processes were digitally modeled and optimized using simulation tools - enabling better predictions to be made and errors to be detected more quickly.

 The Research Campus »Digital Photonic Production DPP« in Aachen is a location where scientists can explore new methods and basic physical effects in order to use light as a tool in the production of the future.
-Thanks to the Research Campus DPP, RWTH Aachen University, the Fraunhofer- Gesellschaft and industry can establish a new form of long-term and systematic cooperation that aims to concentrate the various resources under one roof for joint, complementary application-oriented basic research.
-This is made possible by a new building on the RWTH Aachen Campus: the Industry Building DPP.
-Here the partners from business and science can research together on about 7,000 square meters of office and laboratory space under one roof as part of the Research Campus DPP.
+Thanks to the BMBF funded Research Campus DPP, RWTH Aachen University, the Fraunhofer- Gesellschaft and industry can establish a new form of longterm and systematic cooperation that aims to concentrate the various resources under one roof for joint, complementary application-oriented basic research.
+This is made possible by two buildings on the RWTH Aachen Campus: the Industry Building DPP and the Research Center DPP.
+Here the partners from business and science can research together under one roof as part of the Research Campus DPP.
+Road mapping process

 The Fraunhofer Institutes for Production Technology IPT and Laser Technology ILT as well as the Machine Tool Laboratory WZL and the Chair for Digital Additive Production DAP of RWTH Aachen University started the »International Center for Turbomachinery Manufacturing – ICTM« on October 28, 2015 in Aachen with 19 renowned industrial partners.

-At present, the network’s 30 industrial partners are turbine manufacturers as well as groups and medium-sized companies, which together cover all areas of the process chain.
-The center focuses on the research around the repair and production of turbomachinery.
-The research center was founded without any state funding and is thus one of the few independent net-works that emerged from the Fraunhofer innovation clusters »TurPro« and »ADAM«.
-The ten-member steering committee comprises representatives of the participating industrial companies and research institutes.
+The network’s industrial partners are big and medium-sized companies in the fields of turbomachinery building, mechanical and automation engineering, machining as well as additive manufacturing.
+The center focuses on research and development around the production and repair of turbomachinery components which are covered by the partners in all areas.
+The research center was founded without any state funding and is thus one of the few independent networks that emerged from the Fraunhofer innovation clusters »TurPro« and »ADAM«.

 The Aachen Center for 3D Printing is a joint research group of Fraunhofer ILT and the FH Aachen University of Applied Sciences, and aims to give small and medium-sized companies access to the entire process chain in the field of additive manufacturing (AM).
 This way, they can exploit the economic and technological opportunities offered by this innovative technology.